pilgrdb/PaperDB/README.md

 Sorry for inconvenience....
-Please use our latest sdk 4.2.2
+Please use our latest sdk 4.2.2 for null point exception.

 # PaperDB
 Paper is a fast NoSQL-like storage for Java/Kotlin objects on Android with automatic schema migration support.